Yarn fibres and their properties

 • Lightweight accessories

-Good to know: Cashmere is often blended with other fibres to improve durability while retaining its luxurious softness.
+Good to know: Cashmere is often blended with other fibres to improve durability while keeping its softness.

 Silk

-Silk is a natural fibre produced by silkworms and is prized for its smooth texture, beautiful sheen and luxurious feel.
+Silk is a natural fibre produced by silkworms, prized for its smooth texture, sheen and luxurious feel.

 Properties